You must follow national and local rules (byelaws) when freshwater fishing with a rod and line in England and Wales.

 Find out which rules apply to your area

-England and Wales are broken down into regions which each have their own particular rules.
+England and Wales are broken down into regions that each have their own rules.
+National rules are included in each set of local rules.

-There may also be rules for privately owned bodies of water, eg private fishing lakes.
+There may also be rules for privately owned bodies of water, such as private fishing lakes.

 Read the rules for your area